Flow-matic/Crypo-News/README.md

   More Testing has been done
 ---

-   * The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, Safari browsers and Brave Browser.
+   * The Website was tested on
+   * Google Chrome
+   * Internet Explorer
+   * Microsoft Edge
+   * Safari browsers
+    * Brave Browser

-   * The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+   * The website was viewed on a variety of devices such as below.
+   * Desktop
+   * Laptop
+   * iPhone7
+   * iPhone 8
+   * iPhoneX.

+   Deployment
+---

+This site was deployed using Github through Gitpod.

+  *  code was writing on Visual Studio software before uploading the files and folders to Gitpod and Github.

+  *  A link to the finished website can be found here [ Crypto News Website ](https://8000-sapphire-rook-feer8gxp.ws-us18.gitpod.io/assets/index.html)